Trevor Foote

 Astronomy & Space Sciences

-I am a third-year Ph.D. candidate interested in analyzing exoplanet atmospheres, specifically to identify potentially habitable planets and detecting bio-signatures.
-With a background in engineering, I am also interested in detector development for use in the analysis of these far-off worlds.
+Mr. Trevor Foote is a fifth-year Ph.D. candidate working with Prof. Nikole Lewis.
+His research interests include characterization of exoplanet atmospheres, especially toward the goal of identifying potentially habitable planets and detecting bio-signatures.
+With his background in engineering, he is also interested in detector development for use in the analysis of these far-off worlds.

-My academic path has been a non-traditional route receiving two bachelor's degrees from Washington State University, one in Civil Engineering in 2011 and one more recently in Astrophysics in 2019.
-During my time in between these two degrees, I served in the U.S. Army as an Engineering Officer and worked in the construction industry as a project engineer.
-Following the completion of my second bachelor’s degree, I began work on my current Ph.D. here at Cornell.
+His academic path has been a non-traditional route receiving two bachelor's degrees from Washington State University, one in Civil Engineering in 2011 and another in Astrophysics in 2019.
+During the time in between these two degrees, he served in the U.S. Army as an Engineering Officer followed by work in the construction industry as a Project Engineer.

 Research Focus